expo/expo/docs/pages/bare/hello-world.md

 sidebar_label: Up and Running
 ---

+> This guide assumes that you have Xcode and/or Android Studio installed and working.
+It also assumes that you want to create a new project.
+If you have an existing app that you would like to integrate the Expo SDK in an existing app, read the [existing apps guide](/bare/existing-apps/).

 To get started with a bare React Native project, run `expo init` and choose one of the bare templates.
 We'll use the minimum template here.
-This guide assumes that you have Xcode and/or Android Studio installed and working.

 ```sh
 # If you don't have expo-cli yet, get it